mhjarvis/odin-project/README.md

 ### Landing Page Project
 A basic 'copy this website' project using HTML and CSS only.
 Live preview at https://mhjarvis.github.io/landing-page/

+### Etch-A-Sketch Project

+A project focusing on DOM manipulation using HTML, CSS And Javascript.
+For a live preview, check out https://mhjarvis.github.io/etch-a-sketch/.

 ### Rock-Paper-Scissors Project
 A basic project for The Odin Project using HTML, CSS and Javascript.
 For a live preview head to https://mhjarvis.github.io/rock-paper-scissors/